chenasraf/massarg/README.md

 - Commands to be run from arg
 - Options with flexible parsing
 - Required options
+- Options with multiple values
 - Automatically generated help text:
   - Customizable colors
   - Customizable header and footer text
   - Customizable usage examples
   - Automatic text alignment
   - Add run examples for your args
-- TypeScript-first package: You will always have types
+- TypeScript-first package: You will always have strong types

 ## Usage